njari/njari.github.io/_posts/2025-11-11-transformers-decoding.markdown

 For what it's worth, this is the same as a self-attention layer from the encoder.
 The layer performs self attention on whatever it has generated till the current token.
 To start with, we only have <start> so the first pass of this layer is trivial as it will be the same for all inputs.

 If it's the same as the encoder layer's self attention, why does it have a fancier name?
-The masking in this layer is input but serves a different purpose (from what we're discussing).
+The masking in this layer is important but serves a different purpose (from what we're discussing).
 There are two modes of a any machine larning model - training and inference.
 We are currently discussing inference.
-The masking is useful in the training phase.
-However, it is kept in the inference phase to just keep the math the same.
+In a models lifecycle, first it goes through a training phase and then it is used for inference.
+The masking is useful only in the training phase.
+However, it is retained in the inference phase to just keep the math the same.
 Everyone loves simplicity.

 ### Cross Attention